Myles Straw Player Props: Guardians vs. Cubs

 Cubs Pitching Rankings

-- The Cubs pitching staff ranks 21st in MLB with a collective 8.3 strikeouts per nine innings.
+- The 8.3 strikeouts per nine innings compiled by the Cubs pitching staff ranks 22nd in the league.

-- The Cubs' 3.96 team ERA ranks 12th across all league pitching staffs.
+- The Cubs' 3.92 team ERA ranks 10th among all league pitching staffs.

-- Cubs pitchers combine to give up 78 home runs (one per game), the least in baseball.
+- Cubs pitchers combine to give up 79 home runs (one per game), the second-fewest in the league.

-- The left-hander's last appearance was on Saturday against the St. Louis Cardinals, when he went six innings, surrendering one earned run while allowing five hits.
+- The righty's most recent appearance was on Sunday against the St. Louis Cardinals, when he tossed 3 1/3 innings, surrendering three earned runs while giving up eight hits.

 © 2023 Data Skrive.
 All rights reserved.